IsolatedSingularity/Minecraft-Generation/README.md

 ---

 > [!TIP]
 > For speedrunning: First ring strongholds are at 1,408-2,688 blocks.
 Triangulate with 2 eye throws minimum.
-The math doesn't lie—your throws do.
+The math doesn't lie.
+Your throws do.

 > [!NOTE]
 > All visualizations use authentic Minecraft algorithms verified against game decompilation.
 Seeds produce results identical to Java Edition.